lnoel4289/todolist/README.md

 ## Roadmap

+- main page warning about using local storage

 - hover & focus effects

 - add confirming and/or cancelling delete

-- use cookie and/or local storage

 - allow editing existing Todo's and Done's